-The chat support is always timely if not immediate and the phone support was shaky back around 2013 when they had such explosive—unrealistic—growth, but that was due mainly to the large influx of new hires they had to bring on quickly who had to learn the platform, but that was AGES AGO!
+The chat support is always timely, if not immediate, and the phone support was shaky back around 2013 when they had such explosive—unrealistic—growth, but that was due mainly to the large influx of new hires they had to bring on quickly who had to learn the platform, but that was OVER A DECADE AGO!

 Would you like to be judged for a misstep you made in 2013?
 I didn't think so.

-I'm just a stubborn Air Force veteran with 7 kids building my own sales and marketing consulting gig in the bowels of SoCal with a passion for sales and marketing training/consulting and I call 'em like I see 'em.
+I'm just a stubborn Air Force veteran with seven kids building my own sales and marketing consulting gig in the bowels of SoCal with a passion for sales and marketing training/consulting, and I call 'em like I see 'em.

-Is the Infusionsoft support as good as HubSpot support?
+Is Keap support as good as HubSpot support?